Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Coupled Lagrangian densities: (anti-)BRST symmetries

 The expressions for the coupled (anti-)BRST-invariant Lagrangian densities of the 3D massive non-Abelian gauge theory can be written as

 We note that the terms in the square brackets are chosen in such a way that each term has a mass dimension one and ghost number equal to zero.
 Furthermore, all these terms (in the bracket) are Lorentz scalar.
-This is due to the fact that the proper nilpotent (anti-)BRST symmetries increase the mass dimension of fields by {\it one} on which they operate.
-As a consequence, we have the following expressions for the 3D (anti-)BRST invariant coupled (but equivalent) Lagrangian densities:
+This is because the proper nilpotent (anti-)BRST symmetries increase the mass dimension of fields by {\it one} on which they operate.
+As a consequence, we have the following expressions for the 3D (anti-)BRST invariant coupled (but equivalent) Lagrangian densities

 We emphasize that there are no gauge-fixing and Faddeev-Popov ghost terms for the vector field $\phi_\mu$ in the Lagrangian densities (30) and (31).
-The reason, behind this observation, is that the field $\phi_\mu$ transforms covariantly [i.e. $s_b \phi_\mu = - g\;(\phi_\mu \times C), \; s_{ab} \phi_\mu = - g\;(\phi_\mu \times \bar C)$] under the (anti-)BRST transformations [cf. (25), (26)].
-Thus, the term $(\phi_\mu \cdot \phi^\mu)$ remains invariant under the (anti-)BRST transformations and, as a consequence, there is no contribution from this term to the (anti-)BRST invariant coupled (but equivalent) Lagrangian densities quoted in (30) and (31).
+The reason behind this observation, is that the field $\phi_\mu$ transforms covariantly (i.e., $s_b \phi_\mu = -\, g\;(\phi_\mu \times C), \; s_{ab} \phi_\mu = -\, g\;(\phi_\mu \times \bar C)$) under the (anti-)BRST transformations, (25) and (26).
+Thus, the term $(\phi_\mu \cdot \phi^\mu)$ remains invariant under the off-shell nilpotent (anti-)BRST transformations and, as a consequence, there is no contribution from this term to the (anti-)BRST invariant coupled (but equivalent) Lagrangian densities quoted in (30) and (31).